S5 Higher Geography

 Pupils will develop a knowledge and understanding of significant global geographical issues.
 Pupils will explore Development and Health which includes topics such as indicators of development as well as Primary Health Care Strategies and the cause, impact and management of Malaria.
 Pupils will also explore the human and physical causes of Climate Change as well as its effect and management on a local and Global level.

 In this unit pupils will choose a geographical issue and write up a research project based on fieldwork.
-This will give them the opportunity to demonstrate their geographical skills and the project will be marked by the SQA.
+This will give them the opportunity to demonstrate their geographical skills and understanding.
+The Assignment is written under timed conditions and is externally marked by the SQA.

 A variety of active learning and teaching strategies will be involved, from teacher led explanation and discussion to individual work; paired work; group work ; fieldwork; researching and presenting information; interpretation and analysis of various geographical sources of information; self and peer evaluation of work produced.